cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-vacuum.md

 `VACUUM` commands skip external and foreign tables.

-`VACUUM FULL` reclaims all expired row space, however it requires an exclusive lock on each table being processed, is a very expensive operation, and might take a long time to complete on large, distributed Greenplum Database tables.
+`VACUUM FULL` reclaims all expired row space, however it requires an exclusive lock on each table being processed, is a very expensive operation, and might take a long time to complete on large, distributed Cloudberry Database tables.
 Perform `VACUUM FULL` operations during database maintenance periods.

 The `FULL` option is not recommended for routine use, but might be useful in special cases.
 An example is when you have deleted or updated most of the rows in a table and would like the table to physically shrink to occupy less disk space and allow faster table scans. `VACUUM FULL` will usually shrink the table more than a plain `VACUUM` would.